redhat-developer/kam/docs/journey/day1/README.md

 ![ArgoCD_Link](img/ArgoCD_Link.png)

-For the pre-created Argo CD instance under `openshift-gitops` project, you’ll find the password by switching to the Developer perspective, navigating to the `openshift-gitops` project, and looking under the "Secrets" tab to find the secret for `argocd-cluster-cluster`.
+For the pre-created Argo CD instance under `openshift-gitops` project, you’ll find the password by switching to the Developer perspective, navigating to the `openshift-gitops` project, and looking under the "Secrets" tab to find the secret for `openshift-gitops-cluster`.
 Once you copy that secret to your clipboard, you can paste it into the Argo CD login page for password and use `admin` as the username.

 ![ArgoCD_ConsoleSecrets](img/ArgoCD_ConsoleSecrets.png)